Wilderness First Aid (Hybrid)

 The National Center for Outdoor & Adventure Education (NCOAE) offers skillful medical first-aid training for outdoor educators looking to professionally certify their emergency preparedness while working in the field.

-The Hybrid Wilderness First Aid training allows individuals to complete a significant part of their training ahead of time through online study and testing, in combination with a two-day practical training at NCOAE’s Wilmington, North Carolina campus.
+The Hybrid Wilderness First Aid training allows individuals to complete a significant part of their training ahead of time through online study and testing, in combination with two-day practical training at an NCOAE campus or other hosted training site.

 Unlike standard first aid training and medical courses, which assume locations and resources available in urban environments, trainings in wilderness medicine teach how to manage medical emergencies in remote settings.

-During this wilderness medicine course, you’ll take a hybrid approach to mastering hands-on medical, first-aid and search and rescue training while journeying through the North Carolina wilderness.
-Take a hands-on stance while earning a wilderness first-aid certification and adapt your outdoor survival skills all while learning how to become a better and more effective leader to those around you.
+During this wilderness medicine course, take a hands-on stance while earning a wilderness first-aid certification and adapt your outdoor survival skills all while learning how to become a better and more effective leader to those around you.

 When successfully completed, participants in this course will have the ability — and confidence — to perform first aid on people suffering major and minor traumatic injuries, common environmental illnesses, and medical emergencies that occur in remote or wilderness settings.

 - Course topics include: intro to trauma, concussions, bleeding and shock, respiratory distress and arrest, spine and cord injury assessment, treatment of wounds and more.

 - Environmental topics include: dehydration, heat illness, sun exposure, hypothermia and cold injuries, allergies, wilderness toxins and more.